CSCfi/csc-user-guide/docs/cloud/pouta/accounting.md

 them or not.
 This means that a shut down or suspended virtual machine still consumes BUs.
-You can find more information about the different states of virtual machines and their BU consumption in [Virtual machine lifecycle](vm-lifecycle.md).
+You can find more information about the different states of virtual machines and their BU consumption in [Virtual machine lifecycle].
 The minimum accounting time for a virtual machine is one hour.
 Another source for estimating usage is the [Resource calculator]

 Storage volumes consume billing units based on their size.
 The unit of